2110CapstoneProject/not-fur-gotten-be/README.md

 ## Backend Features
 - Build out database
-- Utilize GraphQL to create an endpoint for
+- Utilize GraphQL to create endpoint, queries, and mutations for front end team to access and modify database
-- Import simulated db with a CSV file (could also be replaced by consuming a third party API)
-- Implement CircleCI
+- Implement Github Actions for CI/CD
-- Build a project with Service Oriented Architecture (SOA)
-- Train and deploy a series of ANN regressors that predict the expected price of a specific car model.

 ## Requirements and Setup (for Mac):
 ### Ruby and Rails